 In 1882 Thorpe Talbot published the first tourist guidebook to New Zealand, The new guide to the lakes and hot springs; and, A month in hot water.

 Rugged terrain made infrastructure and transport expensive, and remote resorts were difficult to staff.
 Tourism has always been highly vulnerable to war and recession.
 But the major handicap in developing tourism has been New Zealand’s distance from much of the populated world.
-The advent of passenger jets diminished its isolation, and by the 2000s tourism was the country’s highest export earner and employed, either directly or indirectly, almost 1 in 10 of the population.
+The advent of passenger jets diminished its isolation, and by the 2000s tourism was the country’s highest export earner and employed, directly or indirectly, almost 1 in 10 of the population.
 In the 2000s the greatest threat to growth in tourism was the cost of fuel.

 The industry has become more complex, providing cultural, adventure and nature activities.
 There are backpacker hostels, large campervan companies, souvenir stores, restaurants, multinational hotel chains and cruise ships, all servicing different types of tourists − from independent travellers to those on guided coach tours.